whiskyechobravo/kerko/README.md

-If you need professionnal support related to Kerko, have requirements not currently implemented in Kerko, want to make sure that some Kerko issue important to you gets resolved, or if you just like our work and want to hire us for an unrelated project, please [e-mail us][Kerko_email].
+If you need professionnal support related to Kerko, have requirements not currently implemented in Kerko, want to make sure that some Kerko issue important to you gets resolved, or if you just like our work and would like to hire us for an unrelated project, please [e-mail us][Kerko_email].

 ## Project background